cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 > dataBuffer = ( uint8_t * ) malloc( 255 * sizeof( uint8_t ) );
 > ```

-Here 255 is being used because that is the maximum Lora packet size on the sx1280.
+Here 255 is used because it's the maximum LoRa packet size on the sx1280.
 Assign your data to the newly allocated data buffer:

 >```c